Main Home | Lighthouse | CatMom | Other Stuff | Messages

 The Gods and Goddesses deck comprises 52 gorgeously illustrated cards, each of which illuminates one of the gods or goddesses in the Hindu pantheon.
-The cards are double-sided; in other words, instead of having one side the same as all the others, each card is unique.
-On one side is a full illustration of the god or goddess who is the subject of the card, and on the other are a prayer, a brief explanation of what this god or goddess is about, and a list of blessings given by this god or goddess.
+The cards are double-sided; in other words, instead of having a back that is the same on all cards, each card is unique.
+On one side is a full illustration of the god or goddess who is the subject of the card, and on the other side are a prayer, a brief explanation of what this god or goddess is about, and a list of blessings given by this god or goddess.

-Some of the gods and goddesses represented are avatars of other gods or goddesses.
+Some of the gods and goddesses on these cards are avatars of other gods or goddesses.
 An avatar is the earthly incarnation or embodiment of a powerful being, such as a god or goddess.
-Thus, for example, though this isn't generally the language used, from the Christian point of view, Jesus was an avatar God.
+Thus, for example, though this isn't generally the language used, from the Christian point of view, Jesus was an avatar of the Christian concept of God.

 The deck of cards has many possible uses.
 You can enjoy the beautiful artwork.
 You can learn something about the HIndu pantheon and religion.
 You can use the cards as inspiration or to draw guidance, such as by drawing one card each day and thinking about its message.
 It is this last use that led to the game.

-The game came about while I was showing this deck of cards to my guests.
-I received the instructions step-by-step as internally heard suggestions from my spirit guides; not "heard" as a voice in my head, but as internally received sentences.
+The game came about while I was showing this deck of cards to three guests.
+I received the instructions step-by-step as internal suggestions from my spirit guides; not "heard" as a voice in my head, but as internally received sentences.
 Here is how the game goes:

 It is okay for two or more people to choose the same card, so if someone has already taken the card you are most drawn to, just say that that card is also your choice.
 Our experience, however, was that each of use chose unique cards.